AmmanRizwan/flask-server/README.md

 # Python - Flask FrameWork

-As we know that the flask is a microservice framework so i have created a small web api server that will provide a user, item and like data.
+As we know that the python-flask is a microservice framework.
+So I have created a small web api server that will provide a user, item and like data.

 ## Pre Requirement

+`pip upgrade python`

 `flask`